 As the LRDP FEIR did not identify any scenic resources within a state scenic highway on the campus and no changes have occurred to the campus or the project site with respect to scenic resources within a state scenic highway since its certification no impact on such resources would occur.

 1.c) Visual Character: Less Than Significant

-As stated in the Project Description, the project site is located within the Academic Core sector, a developed portion of the UCI campus.
+As stated in the Project Description, the project site is located within the East Campus sector immediately adjacent to the Academic Core sector and surrounded by developed land.